In this section we examine the goals, motivations and influences of perspective.

-Perspective drew attention to the perspectival nature of reality; and to the various processes—optical, perceptual and mental—that are constantly ongoing between viewer and object, and further to relations between objective truth and illusion.
+Perspective drew attention to the perspectival nature of reality; and the various processes—optical, perceptual, and mental—that are ongoing between viewer and object, and further to relations between objective truth and illusion.

 How does progress happen?

-Well, one of the keys to progress is accurate representation; whereby information from the real world is first perceived, recorded, gathered together and processed; before being represented and indexed for rapid access.
-Patently, perspective introduced new techniques of vision and representation that have enabled humans to accurately map, model and shape reality.
+One of the keys to progress is accurate representation, whereby information from the real world is first perceived, recorded, gathered together, and processed; before being represented and indexed for rapid access.
+Patently, perspective introduced new techniques of vision and representation that have enabled humans to map, model and shape reality accurately.
 This is the conquest of the real.

-Put simply, digital intelligence is invading everything we do.
+Digital intelligence is invading everything that we do.
 Regardless of whether we see the digital universe as being inside the real universe—or vice-versa— it remains the case that the various methods of perspective can help us to more accurately, rapidly and efficiently, meet the six stages of representation: connecting, ordering, mimesis, matching, mixing, and exploring.

-Ergo, the future of perspective is bright indeed.
-Get your sunglasses ready!
+Ergo, the future of perspective is bright.
+Get your Virtual Reality (VR) headset ready!

-All in all, it is difficult to imagine that we humans could have evolved much past stone/bronze age times, without the tremendous amplification in perceptual and cognitive power(s) enabled by perspective, and further the attendant practical abilities provided in so many areas.
+Everything considered, it is difficult to imagine that we humans could have evolved much past stone/bronze age times without the tremendous amplification in perceptual and cognitive powers enabled by perspective, and further the attendant practical abilities provided in so many areas.